jadeforrest/blog/content/posts/2020-09-24--managing-complexity/index.md

 * ...make meetings less effective.
 * ...make old communication patterns ineffective.
 Typically, organizations go from many to many communication (broadcast everything, ask anyone anything!) to segmented communication to structured communication.
 * ...lead to more relationships to navigate.
-* ...to keep aligned.
+* ... make alignment more difficult.

 More software
-* ...increasing cognitive load.
+* ...increases cognitive load.
 Soon no single human can understand the whole picture.
 * ...has more patterns in it, making it harder to reason about.
-* ...which makes it harder to make big changes, because it requires more effort.
+* ...makes it harder to make big changes, because it requires more effort.

 More teams
 * ...which require coordination and dependencies between them to accomplish larger goals.